Chevrolet Corsica

 The Chevrolet Corsica (named after Corsica, France) is a front-wheel drive compact car that was produced by Chevrolet from 1987 until 1996.
 The Corsica was built upon the L-body platform.
-It shared the L-body with the 2-door Beretta, and the rebadged revival of the Pontiac Tempest which was essentially the same car, but was only sold in Canada.
+It shared the L-body with the 2-door Beretta, and the rebadged revival of the Pontiac Tempest which was essentially the same car, but was only sold in Canada and Middle East.
 The Corsica came in two styles and four trims.
 Sold initially only as a 4-door sedan, it was also available as a 5-door hatchback from model years 1989 until 1991.
 Corsicas were built alongside the Beretta by both the Wilmington Assembly in Delaware and Linden Assembly in New Jersey.

 Year-to-year changes

 1987–1989

 The Corsica was first sold as a fleet car to rental agencies and large companies in 1987, prior to mainstream release.
 The Corsica and Beretta were the second best-selling passenger cars in America in calendar year 1988, right behind the Ford Escort.
 Much of the suspension components were borrowed from the J-body Chevrolet Cavalier, and the chassis was an extension of that of the J-body, but modeled with similar proportions to the N-body.
 The L-body platform however, was engineered by Chevrolet rather than Oldsmobile.
 The car was equipped with either the 2.0 L TBI OHV I4 from the Cavalier, or the 2.8 L MPFI OHV V6 from the Chevrolet Celebrity.
 The base Corsica's door handles were colored silver, while the Corsica LT/LTZ had black-colored handles.
 Some earlier models had a column shifter with a handbrake between the front seats, an uncommon configuration for most compact cars of the time.
 A 5-door hatchback model was introduced for 1989, as was an LTZ performance package that included many suspension parts from the Beretta.
 A rare XT trim included all the performance parts from the LTZ trim as well as a leather interior, special body kit and spoiler package designed for GM by a third party supplier.